INSIGHT-LGBT+ conversion therapy: banned on Facebook, but thriving in Arabic | Technology

 "I didn't start out looking for treatment, I wanted to understand, is it normal?"
 Omar told the Thomson Reuters Foundation by phone.
 But after feeling threatened by the way the therapist interrogated him, Omar stopped the sessions – describing it as a narrow escape.

-"I am lucky the so-called doctor wasn't violent towards me.
-He definitely had the potential to be," said Omar, now an activist who has moderated several Arabic Facebook groups created by LGBT+ activists.
+"I am lucky the so-called doctor wasn't violent towards me," said Omar, now an activist who has moderated several Arabic Facebook groups created by LGBT+ activists.
 TORTURE, ILL-TREATMENT

-In recent years, several countries, including Brazil, Ecuador, and Germany, have imposed total or partial bans on conversion therapy, which can include talk therapy, hypnosis, electric shocks, and fasting.
+In recent years, a number of countries, including Brazil, Ecuador and Germany, have imposed total or partial bans on conversion therapy, which can include talk therapy, hypnosis, electric shocks and fasting.
 In July 2020, a United Nations special rapporteur concluded that conversion therapy practices - long shunned by the mainstream medical community – can amount to torture and ill-treatment when conducted forcibly.

 Despite increased global scrutiny, conversion therapy remains legal in most countries including in the Arab world, where LGBT+ people often face persecution or discrimination.
 In many Arab countries, homosexuality is not strictly illegal, but activists say police often persecute LGBT+ citizens using other laws, such as those covering public indecency.